njau-steven/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to list contents of the directory
+Script to change the working directory to home directory